dankraus/padawan360/README.md

 _**My Dome just randomly spins!
 My Dome won't spin!
 My Dome doesn't spin correctly** etc etc.._

 Depending on the firmware on the Syren, sometimes you need to change the serial baud rate it communicates at.
-Change this like `const int DOMEBAUDRATE = 2400;` For packetized options are: 2400, 9600, 19200 and 38400
+Change this line in the code: `const int DOMEBAUDRATE = 2400;` For packetized options are: 2400, 9600, 19200 and 38400

 _**The dome spins in the wrong direction when I move the dome control stick!**_